zk7557/whistle_3Dprint/README.md

 ## V3_enclosed

 Expand the output tube a little.
+It does not make sound.